 Mobile Phone Student Discounts

 Many mobile phone providers now offer a student discount.
 They usually consist of either a percentage off your monthly contract or a fixed amount such as 100 or even 200 pounds off your monthly phone contract.
-Students should click on the relevant provider above and see if they specifically offer a discount.
-There may also be a discount code available through Student Beans, Unidays or NUS Totum.
+Students should click on the relevant provider above and see if they specifically offer a student discount.
+There may also be a student discount code available through Student Beans, Unidays or NUS Totum.

-Mobile Phone Deals to Save You More
+Student Discount Mobiles – Deals to Save You More

 When looking for a new SIM only deal check your previous phone bills to see how many minutes and data you use.
 You can then Compare new SIM only deals to see which suits your usage needs.
-There are some cracking new SIM only deals out there and they start from as little as £5 per month and some unlimited data deals for under £20 a month.
+There are some cracking new SIM-only deals out there and they start from as little as £5 per month and some unlimited data deals for under £20 a month.

 If you need a new phone first ask your current provider to see if they can upgrade you to a better monthly deal and a new phone that suits your needs and can help you save money.
-However you might want to check that buying a separate phone and SIM only deal might save you more.
+However, you might want to check that buying a separate phone and SIM only deal might save you more.
 For instance, you might find the latest Apple phone on a handset only deal and then a cheap SIM only contract for your specific usage for £10 a month.
 This could be actually a lot less than your current monthly contract costs.

 Student Discount on Mobile Phones